highcharts/highcharts/docs/dashboards/synchronize-components.md

 <iframe style="width: 100%; height: 470px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/demo/minimal allow="fullscreen"></iframe>

 ## How to synchronize the components?
-To synchronize components you have to specify which event you want to synchronize between each component, as well as they have to use the same connector defined in the [dataPool](https://www.highcharts.com/docs/dashboards/data-handling).
+To synchronize components you have to specify which event you want to synchronize between each component, as well as they have to use the same data connector defined in the [dataPool](https://www.highcharts.com/docs/dashboards/data-handling).

 The events, that can be synchronized between components are:
 * [visibility](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/dashboards/component-options/sync-visibility/)